What Will Matter When AI Knows Everything?

 immediate access to Depth study materials

-entry into the online discussion forum
+entry into the online community

 guidance on next steps and pacing